OpenRCT2/docs/setup/options.rst

 * **Use vertical sync**

-  When enabled, attempts to synchronize frames with the monitor's refresh rate, preventing screen tearing.
+  When enabled, attempts to synchronise frames with the monitor's refresh rate, preventing screen tearing.

 * **Multithreading**